pymupdf/PyMuPDF/docs/functions.rst

    .. method:: Document.get_char_widths(xref=0, limit=256)

       Return a list of character glyphs and their widths for a font that is present in the document.
 A font must be specified by its PDF cross reference number :data:`xref`.
-This function is called automatically from :meth:`Page.insertText` and :meth:`Page.insertTextbox`.
+This function is called automatically from :meth:`Page.insert_text` and :meth:`Page.insert_textbox`.
 So you should rarely need to do this yourself.

       :arg int xref: cross reference number of a font embedded in the PDF.
 To find a font :data:`xref`, use e.g. *doc.get_page_fonts(pno)* of page number *pno* and take the first entry of one of the returned list entries.